misken/hillmaker/docs/hillmaker-user-guide/overview.rst

 The key inputs needed for running hillmaker are the name of the `pandas
-<http://pandas.pydata.org/>`_ Dataframe containing the transaction records, the
+<http://pandas.pydata.org/>`__ DataFrame containing the transaction records, the
 datetime field corresponding to the entry time, the datetime field corresponding to the exit time, the (optional) field corresponding to the categories, the date range for selecting transaction records for the analysis (the *analysis period*), and the *time bin* size (in minutes).
-While hillmaker has a number of options, the  simplest use case involves importing hillmaker and pandas, reading the data file into a Dataframe and making a single function call.
+While hillmaker has a number of options, the  simplest use case involves importing hillmaker and pandas, reading the data file into a DataFrame and making a single function call to `make_hills`.
 The default timebin size is one hour.

 ::